curl/curl/docs/CHECKSRC.md

 - `SPACESEMICOLON`: there was a space before semicolon, ` ;`.

-- `TABS`: TAB characters are not allowed!
+- `TABS`: TAB characters are not allowed

 - `TRAILINGSPACE`: Trailing whitespace on the line